DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 consistency and made it more error-proof.

-RSS hash function set for bonding device, is a maximal set of RSS hash functions supported by all bonded members.
+RSS hash function set for bonding device, is a maximal set of RSS hash functions supported by all bonding members.
 RETA size is a GCD of all its RETA's sizes, so it can be easily used as a pattern providing expected behavior, even if member RETAs' sizes are different.
-If RSS Key is not set for bonded device, it's not changed on the members and default key for device is used.
+If RSS Key is not set for bonding device, it's not changed on the members and default key for device is used.

-As RSS configurations, there is flow consistency in the bonded members for the next rte flow operations:
+As RSS configurations, there is flow consistency in the bonding members for the next rte flow operations:

 Validate: